 This research group contribute to the existing research work carried out within the Faculty of Medical Science as well as other departments and faculties at Anglia Ruskin University.
 Cross-departmental, cross-faculty, cross-disciplinary and international collaborations forms an integral part of the group’s activities.

-Currently, the group’s work is centered around a number of projects, including a 5-year, international research programme on integrating mental health into primary care for post-conflict populations in Sri Lanka, funded by the Centre for Disease Control (CDC), USA.
+Currently, the group’s work is centered around a number of projects, including a five-year, international research programme on integrating mental health into primary care for post-conflict populations in Sri Lanka, funded by the Centre for Disease Control (CDC), USA.